 - set the microK to measure voltage

-- select the measurement range

-- A select the measurement channel
+- select the measurement channel

-- 1 make the measurement
+- I make the measurement

-If you want to measure the voltage from a thermocouple, you should always use the most sensitive voltage range (0.125V) since this provides the lowest uncertainty and no thermocouple output will exceed this range.
-You can use the following command sequence:
+If you want to measure the voltage from a thermocouple, you can use the following command sequence:

-SENS:FUNC VOLT SENS:VOLT:RANG 0.1 SENS:CHAN 1 READ?
+SENS:FUNC VOLT SENS:CHAN 1 READ?

 The microK will then report the measured voltage, for example "1.12999999E-007".